danikirish/PROV-ads/README.md

 Supervisor: Luc Moreau__

 ## Installation
-1. Clone this repository
+1. Navigate to the root directory of this project
+2. Clone the OpenWPM repository: `git clone https://github.com/mozilla/OpenWPM`
 2. Run install scripts
 Run `install_pypackages.sh`
 Run `conda activate prjprov`
 __NOTE:__ Due to restrictions by OpenWPM, this software can only be run on Ubuntu and MacOS.
-Navigate the OpenWPM directory
+3. Navigate to the OpenWPM directory and run:
-Ubuntu: run `./install.sh`
+Ubuntu: `./install.sh`
-MacOS: run `./install-mac-dev.sh`
+MacOS: `./install-mac-dev.sh`

 ## Running the program
 1. Make sure the current conda environment is set to `prjprov`